Commenting on other applications

 Finding out about developments

 After the planning application has been made, your council will advertise the proposed development in a local newspaper.
 They will also write to people who occupy buildings on land adjoining the application site boundary, and which are also within 90 metres of it, inviting comments.
-The details of the proposals, including architects' drawings, will be available at the local area planning office.
+The details of the proposals, including architects' drawings will be available online on the Planning Portal.

 Making your views known